Can't install an app on an iOS device? Things to check

 UDIDs are string of 40 hexadecimal characters (

-Device's UDID must be retrieved using iTunes or a webapp like m.diawi.com: those UDIDs are known to be valid.
+Device's UDID must be retrieved using iTunes or the Finder on a mac, or a webapp like webapp.diawi.com: those UDIDs are known to be valid.

 For some time, it was possible to get the device's UDID using a native API provided by Apple and integrated in some apps available on the AppStore.
 However, this API has been deprecated in iOS 7 and instead provides a "fake" UDID starting with ffffff....
 Those UDIDs are not valid and can't be used to identify a device and install apps on it.